There were so many other girls there but they didn’t seem emotional like me

 There isn’t a day that I don’t think about my pregnancy.
 I hope that when I look back 20 years from now I can see that I made the right decision.
 I learned my lesson the hard way and I never want to go through that pain ever again and I pray to God that I never have to.

-I know that the only reason why I kept it together for so long was because I had the support from family and friends.
+I know that the only reason why I kept it together for so long was that I had the support from family and friends.
 This was one of the hardest decisions I’ve ever had to make, but I know that I was making it for two people and not just one, and that’s what is going to help me move, on.
 Knowing that I put a child’s future before my own.

 All My Love,